Cardiac Heater-Cooler Device Lawsuits

-In appropriately selected patients, the benefits of temperature control during open chest cardiothoracic procedures generally outweigh the risk of infection transmission associated with the use of these devices.”
+In select patients, the benefits of temperature control during open-chest cardiothoracic procedures generally outweigh the risk of infection transmission associated with the use of these devices.”

 Some individuals received a notice from the facility where they were exposed to these devices, warning them of the potential infection risk.
 NTM bacteria infections can cause a number of negative conditions to develop, including:

 - Abdominal abscess

 - Sepsis or septic shock